 Ms. Tordai is an experienced trial and appellate attorney.
-In her more than thirty years of practice, she has represented clients in state and federal trial, intermediate appellate, and supreme courts nationwide.
-She has represented her clients in domestic and international arbitrationses, served as an arbitrator, and appeared before the International Trade Commission.
+In her forty years of practice, she has represented clients in state and federal trial, intermediate appellate, and supreme courts nationwide.
+She has represented her clients in domestic and international arbitrations, served as an arbitrator, and appeared before the International Trade Commission.
 She regularly represents domestic and foreign insurers and reinsurers in the defense of complex insurance coverage disputes and bad faith claims involving a wide variety of professional liability, errors and omissions, general liability, trust and fiduciary liability, employment liability, and fidelity bond insurance products.
 She has secured published decisions favorable to insurers on several issues of first impression, making her uniquely positioned to provide strategic advice to clients on a broad range of insurance coverage issues.
 She has also obtained favorable results as trial and appellate counsel in complex civil litigation involving business disputes, loan recovery, bankruptcy, employment disputes, medical negligence, legal malpractice, accounting negligence, unfair trade practices, trademark infringement, personal injury, civil rights, product liability, ERISA violations, and contract disputes.

 Secured an order granting a motion to dismiss the bad faith claims alleged against the insurer in a dispute over coverage for a criminal indictment for bank fraud, finding that the reasons given for the coverage denial were reasonable and did not constitute bad faith.
 The dismissal was reported in Stephanie Lunde v.
 The Cincinnati Company, 2018 U.S. Dist.
 LEXIS 70378 (D. Minn.
 April 26, 2018).